Chronic Pain - Medical Condition

 Everyone has experienced pain at some time or other.
 A cut, a sports injury, childbirth, surgery, or kidney stones all can produce varying degrees of pain.
 In these cases, the pain has a known cause and resolves when the cause is no longer there.
 This type of pain is acute pain.
 Acute pain performs a function – it warns the body of a problem or injury.

 Many medical conditions or injuries can cause chronic pain.
 Some people will continue to experience pain long after recovering from an initial injury, such as a back injury.
-Other chronic pain is caused by chronic diseases such as arthritis or cancer.
+Other chronic pain is caused by chronic diseases such as arthritis or cancer, or by a lesion that does not heal.
 Some people have pain that does not have an identifiable cause.
 This is not to say that the pain is not real.
 Whatever the cause, chronic pain is real and should be treated.

 The following conditions may be associated with chronic pain: